gitdeath/tabletop_scheduler/docs/guides/MagicLinks.md

 ---

-**Security Note**: All Magic Links are time-limited (15-60 minutes) and single-use.
+**Security Note**: All Magic Links are valid for **15 minutes**.
+If you accidentally close the window, you can click the same link again within that time.
 Do not share them.